Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Abstract

 \section{Abstract}

-Achieving highly accurate kinematic or simulator models that are close to the real robot can facilitate model-based controls (e.g., model predictive control or linear-quadradic regulators), model-based trajectory planning (e.g., trajectory optimization), and decrease the amount of learning time necessary for reinforcement learning methods.
-Thus, the objective of this work is to learn the residual errors between a kinematic and/or simulator model and the real robot.
-This is achieved using auto-tuning and neural networks, where the parameters of a neural network are updated using an auto-tuning method that applies equations from an Unscented Kalman Filter (UKF) formulation.
-Using this method, we model these residual errors with only small amounts of data --- a necessity as we improve the simulator/kinematic model by learning directly from hardware operation.
-We demonstrate our method on robotic hardware (e.g., manipulator arm), and show that with the learned residual errors, we can further close the reality gap between kinematic models, simulations, and the real robot.
+Achieving highly accurate dynamic or simulator models that are close to the real robot can facilitate model-based controls (e.g., model predictive control or linear-quadradic regulators), model-based trajectory planning (e.g., trajectory optimization), and decrease the amount of learning time necessary for reinforcement learning methods.
+Thus, the objective of this work is to learn the residual errors between a dynamic and/or simulator model and the real robot.
+This is achieved using a neural network, where the parameters of a neural network are updated through an Unscented Kalman Filter (UKF) formulation.
+Using this method, we model these residual errors with only small amounts of data --- a necessity as we improve the simulator/dynamic model by learning directly from real-world operation.
+We demonstrate our method on robotic hardware (e.g., manipulator arm, and a wheeled robot), and show that with the learned residual errors, we can further close the reality gap between dynamic models, simulations, and actual hardware.